tonyjameshart/Celiogix/CARE_PROVIDER_SYSTEM_SUMMARY.md

 ## 🎉 Conclusion

-The Care Provider System successfully integrates healthcare contact management across the entire Celiogix ecosystem, providing users with a seamless, efficient, and comprehensive healthcare management experience.
+The Care Provider System successfully integrates healthcare contact management across the entire CeliacShield ecosystem, providing users with a seamless, efficient, and comprehensive healthcare management experience.
 The system's modular architecture, signal-based communication, and mobile integration make it a robust foundation for future healthcare management features.

 The implementation demonstrates best practices in:
 - **Modular Architecture**: Clean separation of concerns